Course Descriptions and Registration

 AGRICULTURAL SCIENCE I - Students will develop knowledge and skills that will provide a foundation for courses in animal science, plant science, horticulture, and natural resources.
 The topics covered will be basic animals, plant and soil science; natural resources; food science technology; agribusiness; personal and leadership development; and agricultural career awareness.
 Through this course, students will develop agriculture literacy.

 INTERMEDIATE ORCHESTRA (Fee$) This class is a continuation of the beginning orchestra and is open to students with 2-3 years of experience.
 Students will rent or purchase their own instruments.
 Orchestra skills, theory, and technique will be taught.
-Students will be expected to perform 3-4 concerts.
+Students will be expected to perform 3-4 concerts. with a rental fee

 ADV ORCHESTRA (Fee$) This class requires an audition.
 Students are expected to know how to tune their own instruments, be proficient at reading music, know ALL their notes (sharps, flats, and naturals) in the first position, have a basic understanding of 3rd and 4th positions, Students will rent or purchase their own instruments.
 Orchestra skills, theory, and technique will be taught.
-Students will be expected to perform at least 4 concerts, possible competitions, solos and ensembles.
+Students will be expected to perform at least 4 concerts, possible competitions, solos and ensembles. with a rental fee

 BEGINNING BAND (Fee$) -- Designed for students with little or no musical experience and who would like to learn to play a band related instrument.
 Open to 7th and 8th graders.
 Class of instruction in trumpet, trombone, flute, clarinet, and alto saxophone.
 All students are given the opportunity to learn percussion as well as their main instrument.
 Students are required to perform at 4 concerts, one per quarter, as well as perform a solo during class in the spring.
 During the summertime a summer band program will be offered for all students.
 Students are expected to have their own instruments to learn on, either by direct purchase or through a rental program provided by a local music company.
 Explanation of rental or purchase programs is covered in the first week of instruction.
 There is an extremely limited number of school-owned instruments available.